-I listed the full content to show that it may be convenient to add a character is front, like A – in order to control what is listing first ( most often used or most relevant or whatever ).
+The full content is listed to show that it may be convenient to add a character is front, like A= in order to control what is listing first ( most often used or most relevant or whatever ).

 Sub folders at the lowest nesting level :

 The lowest nesting level ( either second or third ) holds the actual files related to the subject.
 Here is a listing :